ptomato/talks/guadec2022/README.md

 GUADEC, July 20, 2022

 <!--
   Hi!
 My name is Philip Chimento.
 I've been a regular GNOME contributor for about 10 years.
-In that time I've written apps and now I maintain our JavaScript engine.
+For about 5 of those years, I've maintained our JavaScript engine.
 In a stunning coincidence, at my day job at Igalia, I also work on JavaScript engines.

   Unfortunately I can't be here in person so as you can see I'm giving the talk remotely.
-I hope you all are enjoying Mexico.
+I hope you all are enjoying Mexico and forging lots of connections.
 -->

 ---